bakpakin/ldoomc/glfw/README.md

  - Added `glfwWaitEventsTimeout` for waiting for events for a set amount of time
  - Added `glfwSetWindowIcon` for setting the icon of a window
  - Added `glfwGetTimerValue` and `glfwGetTimerFrequency` for raw timer access
- - Added `GLFWuint64` for platform-independent 64-bit unsigned values
+ - Added `glfwSetJoystickCallback` and `GLFWjoystickfun` for joystick connection and disconnection events
  - Added `GLFW_NO_API` for creating window without contexts
  - Added `GLFW_CONTEXT_NO_ERROR` context hint for `GL_KHR_no_error` support
  - Added `GLFW_INCLUDE_VULKAN` for including the Vulkan header
  - Added `GLFW_TRUE` and `GLFW_FALSE` as client API independent boolean values
- - Added `glfwGetGLXWindow` to query the `GLXWindow` of a window
  - Added icons to examples on Windows and OS X
  - Relaxed rules for native access header macros
  - Removed dependency on external OpenGL or OpenGL ES headers
  - Removed `_GLFW_USE_OPENGL`, `_GLFW_USE_GLESV1` and `_GLFW_USE_GLESV2`
    configuration macros
  - [Win32] Added support for Windows 8.1 per-monitor DPI
+ - [Win32] Replaced winmm with XInput and DirectInput for joystick input
  - [Win32] Bugfix: Window creation would segfault if video mode setting required the system to be restarted
  - [Win32] Bugfix: MinGW import library lacked the `lib` prefix